Stanislava Staša Zajović: Biography

-In 2017, Staša Zajović signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 She was part of Women in Black representation at commemoration events to war victims in Vukovar (Croatia) and speaker for the protest that marked anniversary of start of the war in Bosnia, highlighting the lack of visibility of these events, victims and processing of war crimes.

 She has been nominated for and she won a range of prizes and awards.
 Among these are the following: Millennium Peace Prize for Women, Honorary Citizenship of Tutin, Honorary Citizenship of Granada, etc. She was nominated for The Nobel Peace Prize as part of the 1,000 Women for the Nobel Peace Prize campaign in 2005, also in 2005 and 2007 she was nominated for Newspaper Person of the Year by the daily Danas.